LGUs urged to help curb cigarette smuggling

-The National Tobacco Administration (NTA) has urged local government units to intensify efforts against cigarette smuggling, which costs the country billions in lost revenue and threatens millions of livelihoods in the tobacco sector.
+The National Tobacco Administration (NTA) is urging local government units to intensify efforts against cigarette smuggling, which costs the country billions in lost revenue and threatens millions of livelihoods in the tobacco sector.

 The call comes amid continued seizures, including a 17 March operation in Matanog, Maguindanao del Norte where P6.46 million worth of suspected smuggled cigarettes were recovered from a cement mixer truck.